awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/README.md

 6. **Verify the image in the ECR repository**: The program verifies that the Docker image was successfully pushed to the ECR repository using the `verifyImage` method.

-These steps cover the core KMS operations, including creating and managing keys, encrypting and decrypting data, controlling access through grants and policies, and managing the key's lifecycle.

 Note: These steps are not the complete program, but summarizes the 5-6 high-level steps.
 See the Eng Spec for a complete listing of ECR operations.

 ### Resources